albertmsp/albertmsp.github.io/_posts/2024-04-25-how-bash-size-influence-the-speed-of-deep-learning.markdown

 ---
 layout: post
-title:  "Bash size's influence on GPU learning"
+title:  "CPU and GPU for deep learning and bash sizes influence on GPU"
 date:   2024-04-25 14:30:30 +0800
 categories: jekyll update
 ---